Jeep Compass Base Sport Variant Prices Slashed By Rs 1.7 Lakh, Now Starts From Rs 18.99 Lakh | CarDekho.com

 Prices range from Rs 18.99 lakh to Rs 32.41 lakh (ex-showroom).

-The prices of the Jeep Compass’ base variant have been cut down by Rs 1.7 lakh, with the SUV now starting at Rs 18.99 lakh (ex-showroom pan India).
-This price drop makes the SUV more affordable for customers, however, all other variants witness a price hike of Rs 14,000.
+The prices of the Jeep Compass’ base variant have been slashed by Rs 1.7 lakh, with the SUV now starting at Rs 18.99 lakh (ex-showroom pan India).
+This price drop makes the SUV more affordable for customers; however, all other variants witness a price hike of Rs 14,000.

 The Compass is the entry level SUV from the American automobile marque, in the Indian market.
 Here’s the variant wise updated price list: